GMTim/LostMineOfPhandelver-Notes/encounters/goblin-ambush.md

 - Check for surprise, goblins have +6 stealth.
 - 2 will come into melee, 2 will stay at range.
 - When 3 goblins are down, last one will try to run away.
+- If goblins defeat the players, they will leave them unconscious and steal the contents of the wagon.
+- Captured goblins can be persuaded to lead party to [Cragmaw Hideout](../locations/cragmaw-hideout.md).

 ### Description
 - Forested roadside.